-Places to visit in Costa Rica in 2021
+What Are The Best Places in Costa Rica To Visit in 2021?

 Costa Rica is a Latin American Denmark, at least judging by the happiness index.